 Information Volunteers greet guests in a friendly manner, orient them to the facility, and offer advice about hiking trails and other outdoor activities.
 They also provide information about conservation and natural history, assist with retail sales, help guests at the waterfront with boats and equipment, and promote AMC membership.
 Essential qualifications include familiarity with nearby hiking trails as well as the facility’s lodging accommodations and outdoor activities; an outgoing, friendly personality; and knowledge about outdoor gear and backcountry safety.

 Information Volunteers serve at Mohican and Harriman on weekends in summer and fall.
 Volunteers commit to providing at least 32 hours of service per year.
 Training will be provided for new Mohican and Harriman “Info Vols” during a spring training weekend, April 21-23, 2017.
 Volunteers must be at least 18 years old and pass an annual criminal background check.
-For more information, and to request an application for the program, please contact Kyra Salancy, AMC’s Outdoor Program Centers Volunteer Coordinator, by January 15th, at firstname.lastname@example.org.
+For more information, and to request an application for the program, please contact Kyra Salancy, AMC’s Outdoor Program Centers Volunteer Coordinator at email@example.com.